Nick Saban: 2023 season

 In Saban's 17th season, Alabama started the year ranked #4 in the preseason AP poll and #3 in the coaches poll.
 In the season opener, Alabama defeated Middle Tennessee 56–7.
 The following week, the Tide hosted #11 Texas in the Allstate Crossbar Classic losing 34–24.
 The loss snapped a 57-game winning streak against non conference opponents in the regular season.
 The next week Alabama travelled to Tampa, FL to play South Florida.
 The Tide struggled but won 17–3.
 Alabama opened up conference play with a 24–10 win over #15 Ole Miss.
 The next week they defeated Mississippi State 40–17 for its sixteenth consecutive win in the series.

 Alabama traveled to College Station, TX winning a close game over Texas A&M 26–20.
 On homecoming, Alabama won a close game over Arkansas 24–21.
 The win gave Saban his 200th on-field win at Alabama.
 In the Third Saturday in October, Alabama avenged last season's loss against #17 Tennessee winning 34–20.
 Following a bye week, Alabama avenged their other regular season loss from last season defeating #14 LSU 42–28.
 The next week Alabama defeated Kentucky 49–21 to win the SEC Western Division title.
 It is Saban's 15th overall division title and 13th with Alabama.
 On Senior Day, Alabama routed FCS opponent Chattanooga 66–10.
 The win gave Saban his sixteenth straight 10-win season.

 In the Iron Bowl, quarterback Jalen Milroe on 4th and goal threw a 31-yard touchdown pass with 32 seconds left to defeat Auburn 27–24.
 The win made Saban the first Alabama coach since Bear Bryant in 1981 to defeat Auburn four years in a row.
 The Tide finished the regular season 11–1.
 In the SEC Championship, Alabama defeated #1 Georgia 27–24, snapping Georgia's 29 game win streak.
 The win secured Alabama its 30th SEC Championship.
 The win gave Saban his eleventh SEC title and ninth with Alabama.
 The following day, Alabama was selected for the College Football Playoff for the eighth time.
 They were selected as the #4 seed and would play the #1 seed Michigan in the Rose Bowl.

-In the first meeting since the 2020 Citrus Bowl, Michigan knocked off Alabama 27–20 in overtime.
+In the first meeting since the 2020 Citrus Bowl, Michigan defeated Alabama 27–20 in overtime.
 It was Saban's first playoff semifinal loss since 2014.
 The loss snapped a fifteen-year streak of being ranked #1 in the polls at any time during the season and marked the first time at Alabama that Saban went three consecutive seasons without winning a national championship.
 The Tide finished the season 12–2.
 Saban announced his retirement from coaching on January 10, 2024.
 Saban finished his coaching career at Alabama with a record of 201–29.
 In 2024, the University of Alabama named the field at Bryant-Denny Stadium after Saban.
 On September 7, the field officially became known as Saban Field at Bryant-Denny Stadium at a dedication.

-In June 2024, The Tuscaloosa News reported that Saban currently serves in an advisory role for Alabama's athletics program with an annual salary of $500,000 and also has an office at Bryant–Denny Stadium.
+In June 2024, The Tuscaloosa News reported that Saban serves in an advisory role for Alabama's athletics program with an annual salary of $500,000 and also has an office at Bryant–Denny Stadium.